The Premier Adrafinil Resource

 Here’s a quick reference guide to what we know about adrafinil’s legal status around the world:

-- United States: Adrafinil is not FDA-approved, but nor is it a controlled substance.
+- United States: Adrafinil is not FDA-approved, like Modafinil or TRT is, but nor is it a controlled substance.
 It can be purchased legally in the US for research purposes.

 - Canada: Like in the US, adrafinil is not a scheduled prescription drug in Canada.
 You can purchase it legally for research uses.